ricmac/Cybercultural/src/posts/011-the-web-20-illuminati.md

 It was funny and I immediately wrote [a blog post](https://web.archive.org/web/20060508060925/http://www.readwriteweb.com/archives/the_web_20_cons.php) in response, accepting and even encouraging the joke.
 But there was a serious side.
 Almost all the critics of Web 2.0 — including actual journalists like Nicholas Carr, Andrew Keen, and every writer at The Register — objected to the trend because they thought it was a market bubble.
 But I sided with John Battelle on this — I didn’t think Web 2.0 was a bubble, because real value was being built in this era of the web.
 The startups I was reporting on weren’t Pets.com 2.0.

 However, I did think the term itself (Web 2.0) was increasingly problematic.
-The same week I’d been outed by Supr.c.ilio.us, I reported in my [weekly wrap-up](https://web.archive.org/web/20060315001559/http://www.readwriteweb.com/archives/web_20_weekly_w_42.php) that staff from the open source browser Flock had banned the term from its office, and that del.icio.us creator Joshua Schachter was rebelling against being “the Web 2.0 poster child.”
+The same week I’d been outed by Supr&#46;c&#46;ilio&#46;us, I reported in my [weekly wrap-up](https://web.archive.org/web/20060315001559/http://www.readwriteweb.com/archives/web_20_weekly_w_42.php) that staff from the open source browser Flock had banned the term from its office, and that del&#46;icio&#46;us creator Joshua Schachter was rebelling against being “the Web 2.0 poster child.”

 By the end of 2005, even I was tired of all the arguments about the terminology.
 I wrote a regrettable [post](https://web.archive.org/web/20051220074741/http://www.readwriteweb.com/archives/web_20_is_dead.php) entitled “Web 2.0 is dead.
 R.I.P.”
 Talk about biting the hand that fed me!
 A few days later, I tried to [explain myself](https://web.archive.org/web/20060102114509/http://www.readwriteweb.com/archives/phonethrowing_k.php).
 “The term has become too overblown and nebulous — and is holding us all back.”
 However, I promised that I would “continue to write about the technologies and impact of this current era of the Web.”